oleiade/etcaetera/README.rst

 If you are lazy, here's a summary:

 1. Found a bug?
 Want to add a feature?
 Check for open issues or open a fresh one to start a discussion about it.
-2. Fork the repository, and start making your changes
+2. Fork the repository, and start making your changes.
-3. Write some tests showing you fixed the current bug or your feature works as expected
+3. Write some tests showing you fixed the current bug or your feature works as expected.
 4. Fasten your seatbelt, and send a pull request to the *develop* branch.